Caregiving: Christian Helping and CopingBy Christian Life Resources Staff

-When you pass through the waters I will be with you; and when you pass through the rivers they will not sweep over you.
-You will not be burned, the flames will not set you ablaze.
+When you pass through the waters I will be with you; and when you pass through the rivers, they will not sweep over you.
+When you walk through the fire, you will not be burned; the flames will not set you ablaze.
 (Isaiah 43:2 NIV)

 The Spiritual Aspects of Caregiving

 Trust me!
 This may be painful but it's for the best!
 God tells us that [w]hen you pass through the fire, you will not be burned.
 He wants us to remember that though fire burns, it also purifies.
 The Refiner wants believers to look at the positive aspects that caregiving offers:

 - A sense that others are watching your faith in action

 - A more mature faith, purified by testing